Utodev/SP2SCE/README.txt

 The SCE file obtained is in the format accepted by Superglus and ngPAWS, and slightly differente from the format acepted by PAW PC.

+License:

+SP2SCE is released under the GPL v2 or later license.